Effective 1 August 2023

 If a poster continues to post inappropriate content, or if the post can be considered spam:

-- Remove the post as soon as possible;
+- The post will be removed soon as possible;

-- If possible/appropriate, contact the poster privately to explain why you have removed the post and highlighting the Community Council’s appropriate use of social media policy;
+- If possible/appropriate, the poster will be contacted privately to explain why the post was removed and highlighting the Community Council’s appropriate use of social media policy;

 - Ban or block the poster to prevent them from posting again.